-Dr. Charles CusackAssociate Professor of Computer Science
+Dr. Charles CusackAssociate Professor of Computer Science and Mathematics

 Charles Cusack has been teaching in the Department of Computer Science at Hope since 2005.
 His favorite classes are theoretical/mathematical ones, especially those related to discrete mathematics, data structures and algorithms.